Shan-Mei/shanmeis-notes/dev-stat.md

   <p>29/5/23 - Completely overhauled some sections, added some more notes.
 I am slowly moving away from html and edging towards markdown for my newer pages.
 I changed the index page (as you can see).
 Thinking of doing some more user interactive stuff (music stuff, since I can't do any other arts).
 Also thinking of adding an email subscribe list so I can notify people when I send out notes.
 I feel my website has reached the point where there will be not much new stuff design wise - the website is moving along a steady pace of becoming bigger.</p>
   <h4>June</h4>
   <p>24/6/23 - We moved to a custom subdomain woo!
 Everything now redirects to the new site.</p>
+  <h4>July</h4>
+  <p>26/7/23 - I added a couple more sections.
+Behold the <a href="https://shanmeis-notes.toomwn.xyz/arts.html">arts section</a>, where I throw stuff that I create for fun (mostly composing) I also have a class notes section, this you'll have to find yourself since there are no links to it.</p>
 </body>